 Do’s and Don’ts to Raising a Mastiff Puppy

 It is your responsibility as a pet owner to help your mastiff learn all the tricks and behavioral traits as he grows older to become an adult mastiff.

 Do not make them run or walk on slippery surfaces.
 This can cause them injuries, which they are already prone to genetically anyway.

 Do not let them run up and down the stairs or within the car.
-Similarly, always discourage them jumping around or on you.
+Similarly, always discourage them from jumping around or on you.

 When playing with a ball, always use a ball that is larger than your mastiff’s head.